-Here is a comprehensive guide to all the things to do in Sherman, Texas:
+Here is a comprehensive guide to 20 best and fun things to do in Sherman, Texas.

 1. Explore the Hagerman National Wildlife Refuge

 Exploring the Hagerman National Wildlife Refuge is like taking a walk on the wild side, but without any of the danger (unless you count the occasional mosquito bite).

 It’s a chance to see some of nature’s finest specimens in their natural habitat, and maybe even catch a glimpse of some of the refuge’s more elusive creatures, like the secretive river otter or the sneaky bobcat.